Qufel/Qufel/README.md

 # Hello there! :computer: :video_game:
 Hey there!
-I'm Jakub, an 19-year-old passionate about programming, games, and game development.
-My dream is to become a game developer or frontend developer, and I'm currently honing my skills with the Godot Game Engine.
+I'm Jakub, an 19-year-old programer from Poland 🇵🇱 passionate about 💻 programming, 🎮 games, and 🎲 game development.
+My dream is to become a game developer, and I'm currently honing my skills with the Godot Engine.
 I love diving into various programming languages and exploring their capabilities.
-If you share similar interests or want to collaborate on projects, feel free to reach out!
+If you share similar interests or want to collaborate on projects, feel free to reach out! 😎

-## Skills
+### Skills
-Programming Languages: C#, JavaScript, TypeScript, Python, C++ Tools & Technologies: Godot Game Engine
+Programming in:
+- JavaScript
+- TypeScript
+- Python
+- GDScript
+- C#
+- C++
+- HTML
+- SCSS
+- CSS

+Libraries & Frameworks I use:
+- React
+- Angular
+- NodeJS

+Game Engines I work with:
+- Unity Engine
+- Godot Engine

+And additionally I create my own website designs in Figma!

+### Personal Goals
+- [x] Finish High School 🏫
+- [ ] Get better at pixelarts 🖌️
+- [ ] Create a commercial video game 🎲